-GOVERNMENT'S DIRECTION PARTNERSHIPS BC RESPONSE Provide a quarterly update to the Deputy Minister of Finance on PBC's capacity to maintain a self-sustaining organization.
-PBC should continue to pursue opportunities to showcase partnership procurement models outside of the provincial government.
+is reviewed and appared annually of as otherwise requires.
+GOVERNMENT'S DIRECTION PARTNERSHIPS BC RESPONSE Provide a quarterly update to the Minister and Deputy Minister of Finance on PBC's capacity to maintain a self-sustaining organization and provide the Executive Financial Officer of the Ministry of Finance with regular quarterly reports on the corporation's financial position and operating results.
 The quarterly update will include a summary of PBC's financial results achieved against its forecast targets, as well as emerging issues and planned mitigation strategies.
-Regular meetings are scheduled with the Deputy Minister of Finance to provide the quarterly update.
+PBC should continue to pursue opportunities to showcase partnership procurement models outside the provincial government.
+Partnerships BC is available to meet with the Minister and Deputy Minister of Finance on a quarterly basis.
 Partnerships BC is continuing to leverage opportunities to showcase the British Columbia model for partnership procurement.
-Continue to work with the Ministry of Finance to ensure that the P3 affordability best practices and project finance strategies are aligned with the principles of the provincial Capital Asset Management Framework (CAMF) and provide ongoing advice to the Ministry of Finance on other areas of capital asset management.
+Actively seek opportunities to make available its valued expert assistance to ministries in the planning and procurement of capital assets with a focus on achieving best value for the province.
+Continue to meet with ministries to discuss capital plans and identify opportunities where Partnerships BC can assist in achieving best value for the province.
+Continue to be cognisant of its supporting and complementary role on project delivery where private sector alternatives are available.
+As an agent of the Crown, Partnerships BC will, when requested by public agencies, assist project owners and support/complement private advisors to achieve successful project delivery.
+Continue to work with the Ministry of Finance to ensure that the PPP affordability best practices and project finance strategies are aligned with the principles of the provincial Capital Asset Management Framework (CAMF) and provide ongoing advice to the Ministry of Finance on other areas of capital asset management.
 Remain highly informed on financial market conditions and work with Ministry of Finance to develop deal structure innovations to respond to changing market conditions.
 Have regular consultations with Ministry of Finance staff regarding affordability best practices and project finance strategies.
 Respond to requests from the Ministry of Finance for specific advice and support.
-Continue to engage early and work closely with the line ministries / agencies, TBS and other relevant central agencies to ensure that the key service issues, costs, benefits, and risks related to the PPP projects are clearly identified and updated in a timely manner throughout the project review and approval process.
+Continue to engage early and work closely with line ministries/agencies, TBS and other relevant central agencies to ensure that the key service issues, costs, benefits, and risks related to the PPP projects are clearly identified and updated in a timely manner throughout the project review and approval process.
 To provide opportunities for further collaboration on PPP projects and support timely engagement, PBC and client ministries should provide regular updates to TBS and other central agencies on specific emerging and current PPP projects.
 PBC should also facilitate ongoing dialogue with TBS and other central agencies on the PPP model and market.
 Encourage open dialogue between the client and approval entities, especially in the early stages of project development and approval.
 Expand level of stakeholder outreach to key clients / government agencies through workshops.
 Provide Treasury Board Staff with status updates on projects and the partnership market.
-Continue to improve key stakeholders' understanding regarding the PPP methodology and projects through strategies to further educate key stakeholders about its quantitative methodology and the partnership procurement model for major capital projects.
-Partnerships BC will continue its stakeholder outreach program.
-Partnerships BC will continue to advise clients of the benefits of proactive disclosure of procurement documents, guidance documents and templates.
-Actively seek opportunities to make available its valued expert assistance to ministries in the planning and procurement of capital assets with a focus on achieving best value for the province. • Continue to meet with ministries to discuss capital plans and identify opportunities where Partnerships BC can assist in achieving best value for the province.